-In addition to investing in the growth of our existing contracts, we continuously seek to expand our operations by securing new contracts.
+We continuously seek to expand our operations in the U.S. by securing new contracts.
 While lottery is offered in 45 states and the District of Columbia, iLottery Instants or DBGs are currently offered in only nine states and the District of Columbia as depicted in the map below (excluding states that offer only subscription-based iLottery).
-We believe that many more states will elect to offer iLottery, and we believe we will continue to win new contracts.
+As a result, 70% of the U.S. population in states that offer lotteries do not currently have access to iLotteries.